 The College has considered its anticipated future income and expenditure streams and their subsequent impact on the Balance Sheet.
 Taking all known risks and uncertainties of the Further Education sector into account and comparing these against the many opportunities of the national and local green agenda that are emerging, underpinned by the strength of the College Balance Sheet and its ability to make sound strategic decisions and adapt accordingly, the College is satisfied that it continues as a going concern.
-This is supported by producing regular management information including management accounts and updated cashflow forecasts.
+This is supported by producing regular monthly management information including management accounts and updated cashflow forecasts.

-The College has cash and short term deposits of £5,614k, net current assets of £3,253k, no debt and net assets of £7,613k (after deducting a £1,808k pension liability).
+The College has cash and short-term deposits of £10,081k, net current assets of £6,107k, no debt and net assets of £9,635k.